nhsconnect/prm-deductions-portal-gp-practice/portal-app/README.md

 By default, it runs tests related to files changed since the last commit.
 Every time you save a file, it will re-run the tests.

+## Running accessibility tests

+`npm run pa11y-ci`

+If a new page needs testing, add it to the array of URLs in the .pa11yci.json file

 ## Start the app locally

 Run a development server with: